- Apply links menu

 - My Account links menu

-Overview and Scrutiny, known in Bristol as ‘Scrutiny’ is a process that ensures that decisions taken by the Council and its partners reflect the opinions, wishes and priorities of residents in Bristol.
+Overview and Scrutiny, known in Bristol as ‘Scrutiny’ is a process that makes sure that decisions taken by the Council and its partners reflect the opinions, wishes and priorities of the people of Bristol.

-Scrutiny is carried out by elected members who understand and promote the concerns of the local residents who elected them.
-The Scrutiny process connects decision makers to local residents and involves the community whenever possible.
+Scrutiny is carried out by elected members who understand the concerns of the people who elected them.
+The Scrutiny process connects decision makers to the local people and involves the community whenever possible.

-The Scrutiny Commissions have a key role to play in delivering local accountability, transparency and involvement in decision-making and improving outcomes for people in Bristol.
+The Scrutiny Commissions have an important role to play in providing local accountability, openeness and involvement in decision-making and improving results for people in Bristol.

-Scrutiny acts as a ‘critical friend’, providing support to ensure decisions are carried out correctly and sometimes recommending alternative or additional courses of action.
+Scrutiny acts as a ‘critical friend’, providing support to make sure decisions are carried out correctly and sometimes recommending different or extra courses of action.

 Bristol has five Scrutiny Commissions that reflect the Council’s directorates.